lochan-DEV/python_learning/README.md

 - [x] week 2 - all 5 problems submitted ✅
 - [x] week 3 - all 4 problems submitted ✅
 - [x] week 4 - all 6 problems submitted ✅
+- [ ] week 5 - all 4 problems submitted ✅

 ##  Tools